Black Gum Tree

 The Black Gum Tree is often known by three other names, the Pepperidge, Black Tupelo, and Sour Gum Tree.
-There are many nicknames given to this specimen including the bowl gum and wild pear tree.
+There are many nicknames given to this specimen, including the bowl gum and wild pear tree.
 The Black Tupelos can reach as tall as 60 feet and as broad as 25 to 30 feet when mature providing a full canopy that blocks the sunlight offering plenty of shade for gardens, decks, and medium to large yards.
 Some of the plants can get to 80 feet tall in the right conditions.
 These trees are commonly used in parks, nature zones, wildlife areas, commercial lots, farms, and fall viewing destinations because of their vibrant Autumn colors.
-The colors on each branch range from vivid yellows and oranges to bold scarlets, fiery reds, and brilliant purple hues.
-The plant has oval-shaped, dark green leaves that are incredibly shiny unless they are planted in acidic soil where they will be duller with a subdued green color.
-Many people recognize the Gum Trees by their bluish-black fruits that resemble blueberries and the dark gray, blocky bark that has deep shades of gray and black between the squares of wood.
+Black Gum tree leaves range from; vivid yellows and oranges to bold scarlets, fiery reds, and brilliant purple hues.
+The plant has oval-shaped, dark green leaves that are incredibly shiny unless planted in acidic soil, where they will be duller with subdued green color.
+Many people recognize the Gum Trees by their bluish-black fruits that resemble blueberries and the dark gray, blocky bark with deep shades of gray and black between the squares of wood.
 The berries invite many species of birds and wildlife to their presence.

 Growing your Black Gum Tree